taste-technologists/taste-technologists.github.io/index.md

 ### Profile Page

-The profile page allows users to keep track of their favorite recipe for later referrences.
+The profile page allows users to keep track of their favorite recipes for later references.

 ![](favorite.jpg)